uniport/uniport-gateway/MIGRATION_GUIDE.md

 The configuration key `applications` in the static configuration was removed without replacement.
 It is no longer required.
 Please remove this entry in your configuration.

+### Language Cookie Middleware

+The detection of the deprecated language cookie name `ips.language` was removed.
+Please use its replacement `uniport.language` or configure the language cookie middleware accordingly.

 ## `9.*.*` -> `9.3.*`

 ### Clustered Portal-Gateway